Magnetoresistance when Spin Effects on Conduction are Weak

+Our methodology is to start with the conductance's dependence on external magnetic field, and then Fourier transform with respect to magnetic field.
+The resulting quantity depends on magnetic field's conjugate quantity, the total area of all loops that contribute to the conductance.
+We call this quantity the loop area distribution.
+The final step is to examine the weights of this distribution, i.e. the weight corresponding to a particular value of the total loop area, and allow these weights to inform us about what electrons and holes are doing inside the material.

-First we focus on scattering.
-The electron loops responsible for Landau levels and SdH oscillations, which are phenomena that do not rely on scattering, have weights that oscillate periodically with loop area, and the period of oscillation is determined by the Fermi surface.
-In contrast, the weights of the loops responsible for the WL/WAL signal decrease gradually and smoothly with area, and the decay extends to loop areas which are far larger than that determined by the Fermi surface.
-The very smooth distribution of loop areas and the very large area scales are caused by stochastic motion of the charge carriers, and are unmistakeable hallmarks of scattering.
-Moving on to linear magnetoresistance, in this case the loop areas again decrease smoothly up to very large areas.
-These results are mathematically rigorous, and are conclusive evidence that scattering is key to linear magnetoresistance.
+One reference point for comparison is the Landau levels and SdH oscillations, which are phenomena that do not rely on scattering.
+The loop area distribution for these effects oscillates periodically with loop area, with a period of oscillation that is determined by the Fermi surface.
+It has both positive and negative signs.
+Both the presence of a particular area scale, and oscillations between negative and positive signs (i.e. ringing), are hallmarks of ballistic conduction.

+A second reference point is weak (anti)localization (WL/WAL).
+Here the loop area distribution has a single sign, and does not show any concentration near any particular area scale (i.e. it is scale-free). \cite{hikami1980spin,efetov1999supersymmetry,rammer2018quantum} The weights of the loops responsible for the WL/WAL signal decrease gradually and smoothly with area, and the decay follows a $1/A$ (where $A$ is area) power law up to loop areas which are far larger than that determined by the Fermi surface.
+The very smooth distribution of loop areas and the very large area scales are caused by stochastic motion of the charge carriers, and are unmistakeable hallmarks of scattering-driven (diffusive) conduction.